Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

      1. the area is in dim light
      2. the area is lightly shrouded
      3. the area is behind partial (or full) cover, relative to all enemy creatures

+After you have selected your hiding spots, choose one that you are hidden in and secretly record it.
+You are in this space, although no one else is aware of this, including your allies.
+After you are revealed, show the secret record to your fellow players.

 If you take the Hide minor action while already hidden, designate new hiding spots in addition to your current ones.
-Performing this action again gives enemies another opportunity to [Track]() you if they still have a reaction available.
-When determining the distance requirement, measure from the nearest active hiding spot.
+These spots must be veiled and reasonable, except that they do not need to be reachable from your current spot, but they must be reachable from at least one of your active spots.
+Once you have chosen the new spots, you may move into any of your active hiding spots as long as they are reachable from your current location.
 This allows you to carefully move while hidden, expanding the network of your potential locations the longer you go without being found.

 # Scan